-Boasting more than 450,000 members, Scrum Alliance, Inc. is currently the largest Agile membership organization worldwide.
+Boasting more than 725,000 certified practitioners, Scrum Alliance, Inc. is currently the largest Agile membership organization worldwide.
 In 2015, Scrum Alliance reported substantial growth, with more than 5,000 new members joining the ranks of certified Agile practitioners monthly.

 Scrum Alliance Program Overview

-Scrum Alliance currently offers seven certifications ranging from basic or foundational-level certs for those with little to no experience, to senior certs for experienced Scrum practitioners possessing expert-level skills.
+Scrum Alliance currently offers certifications ranging from basic or foundational-level certifications for those with little to no experience, to senior certifications for experienced Scrum practitioners possessing expert-level skills.
 In addition, Scrum Alliance also offers certifications targeting Agile trainers and coaches.
+At present, there are twelve certifications across four skill levels: Foundation (CSM, CSPO and CSD), Advanced (A-CSM, A-CSPO, CSP-SM and CSP-PO), Guide (CST, CEC and CTC), and Agile Leadership (CAL I and II).

 Scrum Alliance maintains a robust Community Membership program.
-Three types of annual membership are available: Student ($25), Professional Member ($50) and Executive ($100).
-Community membership provides numerous benefits: a free digital subscription to Agile Vox, the Scrum Alliance magazine, as well as discounts on products, services, events, resources, webinars and preferred registrations.
-Newly certified practitioners receive a free two-year membership to the Scrum Alliance community.
+For a $50 annual fee, community members receive numerous benefits: a free digital subscription to Agile Vox, the Scrum Alliance magazine, as well as discounts on products, services, events, resources, webinars and preferred registrations.
+Newly certified practitioners receive a one-time free membership to the Scrum Alliance community.

 Scrum Alliance Certifications

-Scrum Alliance offers seven certifications organized into three categories that target commonly found roles among Agile professionals.
-The majority of Scrum Alliance certs are focused on practitioners (four in all), with the remaining three split between trainers (one cert) and coaches (two certs).
+Scrum Alliance offers seven certifications at the Foundation level, plus Advanced (including Advanced and Professional certs) level three Guide level certifications and two Agile Leadership certifications.
+These are organized into three categories that target commonly found roles among Agile professionals.
+The majority of Scrum Alliance certs focus on practitioners (four in all), with the remaining three split between trainers (one certification) and coaches (two certifications).

-There are four Practitioner certifications, each focusing on a different role within an Agile environment.
-The Practitioner certifications include:
+There are three Foundation certifications.
+Each one focuses on a different role within an Agile environment.
+These Foundation certifications include:

 - Certified Scrum Developer (CSD): This credential aims at software developers and programmers who work in an Agile environment.
 Candidates should already have technical coding skills prior to attempting the credential.
 Earning the credential requires a significant commitment in terms of time and financial resources.
 Upon completion, candidates will have an understanding of Agile engineering practices as they relate to Scrum principles in a software development environment.
 Two paths are available to certification:

-- Track 1: Complete the CSM course plus the three-day Agile Engineering Practices course (about $1,600 for the Engineering Practices course).
+- Track 1: Complete the CSM course plus the three-day CSD technical course (including coding).

-- Track 2: Complete the CSD Intro course (one day), the CSD Agile Engineering Practices technical course (three days), plus one CSD technical elective course.
+- Track 2: Complete the CSD Scrum Intro course (one day), the CSD technical course, including coding (three days), plus one CSD technical elective course.
 Prices vary depending on whether courses are purchases separately or as part of a bundle.
-Candidates can expect to pay around $3,200.
+Candidates can expect to pay around $3,250.

-Scrum Alliance has a single cert focused on trainers — the Certified Scrum Trainer (CST).
-This cert is for individuals who possess in-depth knowledge and expertise of Agile practices and wish to train others.
+- Certified Scrum Trainer (CST): Scrum Alliance has a single certification focused on trainers — the Certified Scrum Trainer (CST).
+This certification is for individuals who possess in-depth knowledge and expertise of Agile practices and wish to train others.
 Successful completion of CST requirements enables credential holders to teach CSM or CSPO courses.

-To obtain the credential, candidates must possess an active CSP, have direct Scrum experience in the role of team member, ScrumMaster or product owner, have taught Scrum to at least 100 students, and have led 10 or more training sessions (must be multiday).
+To obtain this credential, candidates must possess an active CSP-SM or SCP-PO, have direct Scrum experience in the role of team member, ScrumMaster or product owner, have taught Scrum to at least 100 students, and have led 10 or more training sessions (which must be multiday).
 Interested candidates should submit an application plus a $250 application fee.
+Completed applications are submitted for formal review by the Trainer Approval Community (TAC).
+If approved by the TAC, candidates are invited to an in-person interview before the Interview and Certification Panel.
 Candidates interested in teaching CSPO courses must also possess a valid CSPO credential.

-Scrum Alliance has two certifications for those interested in coaching individuals and organizations towards transforming to a more Agile work environment — Scrum Alliance Certified Enterprise Coach (CEC) and Scrum Alliance Certified Team Coach (CTC).
-The CEC is for Agile professionals seeking to guide organizations through the process to transform to a Scrum framework.
+- Certified Enterprise Coach (CEC): The CEC is for Agile professionals seeking to guide organizations through the process to transform to a Scrum framework.
 A CTC works directly with individuals to promote adoption of Scrum practices.

 At a minimum, CEC candidates must have: